-- 3.03 General Information on Office Staffing - a.
-Policy on Maintaining Proper Levels of Staffing
+3.03 General Information on Office Staffing

-The Vocational Rehabilitation and Employment (VR&E) Division must maintain proper levels of staffing to fill immediate and forecasted needs.

-The VR&E Officer (VREO) requests additional staff from the Director of the Office of Field Operations (OFO) through their Regional Office (RO) Director, who is responsible for office staffing.
+The Vocational Rehabilitation and Employment Officer (VREO) must maintain proper levels of staffing to fill immediate and forecasted needs.
+The VREO requests additional staff from the Director of the Office of Field Operations (OFO) through their Regional Office (RO) Director, who is responsible for office staffing.
 Requests for staffing are based on Resource Allocation Models (RAMs), which indicate how available resources are distributed, including Full Time Equivalent (FTE) and General Operating Expenses (GOE) contract money.
 The VREO can hire up to the RAM FTE allotment, but may need special permission if using RAM FTE allotments for positions other than Vocational Rehabilitation Counselors (VRC).
 If more than the RAM FTE is needed, the VREO must submit an impact paper through his/her chain of command requesting more FTEs.